alex-ong/NESTrisOCR/README.md

 Testing
 ===
-Uncomment `#print message`, and see what is being outputted.
+Uncomment `#print(message)` near the bottom of the file, and see what is being outputted.
+It should print out the current lines, score, level.

+`{'lines': '000', 'score', '000120', 'level', '00'}`

 It will output via TCP to port 3338 by default.